 When: Late March

 In 2011, Stereosonic Sydney broke the record for the largest festival ever held in Australia - since then, it has only gotten bigger.
 Making stops in Brisbane, Adelaide, Perthy, Sydney and Melbourne, Stereosonic is the ultimate place to experience Australian dance music culture.
-Everyone from Tiesto to Major Lazer was on the 2012 lineup and we can't wait to see what's in store for next year's event.
+Everyone from Calvin Harris to the Bloody Beetroots was on the 2013 lineup and we can't wait to see what's in store for this year's event.

 Where: All over Australia